BrokeStudio/rainbow-patch-builder/README.md

 (*sector header* and *sector data* can be repeated)

-## HEADER FORMAT
+### Header format

 The format of the header is as follows:

 - 0-4: constant $52 $4E $42 $57 $1A ("RNBW" followed by MS-DOS end-of-file)
 - 5: number of sectors to update
+- 6: number of PRG sectors to update
+- 7: number of CHR sectors to update
-- 6-15: unused padding (should be filled with zero)
+- 8-15: unused padding (should be filled with zero)

-### SECTOR PATCH HEADER
+### Sector header

 The format of the sector header is as follows:

 - 0: PRG-ROM (0) or CHR-ROM (1) flag
-- 1: 8K bank index (0-63)
+- 1: 16K bank index (0-31)
 - 2: sector index (0-3)
 - 3-15: unused padding (should be filled with zero)

 ### Sector data

-Raw data to be used to update the cartridge memory.
+Raw data (4096 bytes) to be used to update the cartridge memory.

 ## CONTACT